FOR IMMEDIATE RELEASE: November 19, 2018

 Agriculture, education, commerce sites added to NH State Register of Historic Places

-The New Hampshire Division of Historical Resources is pleased to announce that the State Historical Resources Council has added nine properties to the New Hampshire State Register of Historic Places.
+The New Hampshire Division of Historical Resources is pleased to announce that the State Historical Resources Council has added eight properties to the New Hampshire State Register of Historic Places.
 The new listings represent a broad range of buildings and sites that influenced their communities as far back as the American Revolution.